 - In the Dracula novel A Matter of Taste by Fred Saberhagen, Dracula notes that alcohol, cocaine, and other common drugs (and even garlic) produce interesting tastes in the blood but don't really affect the vampire drinking it.
 However, there is a Borgia anti-vampire poison: A breathing human who drinks the stuff gets high, and the vampire who drinks the human's blood gets poisoned.

-- In the Morganville Vampires novel Carpe Corpus, this is tactic is used to defeat the vampire who's taken over the town, Bishop.
+- In the Morganville Vampires novel Carpe Corpus, this tactic is used to defeat the vampire who's taken over the town, Bishop.
 His rivals intentionally poison themselves, so that when he drinks said blood as part of a public execution, he gets infected and severely weakened as a result of obtaining the poison.

 - Sabina Kane: If a vampire feeds on a drug addict, they can wind up addicted to the same substance due to experiencing the effects of the drug in the persons blood in question.
+On the other hand, Sabina comments that the occasional pothead is "a fun snack".

 - In Tales of MU Mack, a half-demon, gets drunk by drinking the blood of a drunk guy.
 It's explained as a magic thing.